jaxl/JAXL/README.md

 Warning: The development source code at Github is only intended for people that want to develop Jaxl or absolutely need the latest features still not available on the stable releases.

-## Using JAXL library
+## Writing XMPP apps using JAXL library

+* Download and extract inside `/path/to/jaxl`
+* Jaxl library provide an event based mechanism exposing hooks like `jaxl_post_auth`
-Jaxl library is based on events.
-Register callback(s) inside your application code for required XMPP events and write your app logic inside callbacks.
-Here is how one can send an XMPP chat message using Jaxl library:
+* Register callback(s) inside your app code for required events (see example below)
+* Write your app logic inside callback'd methods

+Here is how a simple send chat message app looks like using Jaxl library:

     // Include and initialize Jaxl core
     require_once '/path/to/jaxl/core/jaxl.class.php';